VenkaSri/WeatherApp/README.md

 I had so much fun creating this application, although not from scratch, but I still learned ALOT!

-I took a Web Based Application from course where I'm currently studying where our professor showed us an example of a very simple weather app using OpenWeatherAPI.
+I took a Web Based Application course from where I'm currently studying, where our professor showed us an example of a very simple weather app using OpenWeatherAPI.

 ### Endpoint prof used: